2. Diálogos relacionados con la estructura de la imagen

 See the Scale Layer… menu command documentation.

-Add Layer Masks…, Apply Layer Mask, Delete Layer Mask, Show Layer Masks, Edit Layer Mask, Disable Layer Masks, Masks to Selection
+Add Layer Masks…, Apply Layer Masks, Delete Layer Masks, Show Layer Masks, Edit Layer Mask, Disable Layer Masks, Masks to Selection

 See the Layer Mask submenu documentation for these commands.